rougier/nano-modeline/README.md

 ## N Λ N O Modeline

 Nano modeline is a an alterntive to the GNU/Emacs modeline.
-It can be displayed at the bottom (mode-line) or at the top (header-line) depending on nano-modeline-position custom setting.
+It can be displayed at the bottom (mode-line) or at the top (header-line).
+It is roughly organized as:

+`[ status | name (primary)                               secondary ]`

 There are several modelines that can be installed on a per-mode basis or be made the default one.
 Currently, only the prog and text mode are generic enough to be made the default.
 You can also design your own modeline using the various elements composing a modeline.
 See sources for several example.

 ### Installation